What is SASE Architecture?

 - Globally distributed.
 The Cato Private Backbone is a global, geographically distributed, SLA-backed network of 65+ PoPs, interconnected by multiple tier-1 carriers.
 Every PoP runs the complete Cato converged software stack and extends the strict SASE definition by including WAN and cloud optimization to improve global access to applications everywhere.

 Cato is honored to have been named as a sample vendor again in the SASE category.
 While many of our competitors have either ignored convergence or have pushed for convergence in appliances, poor strategic moves on both accounts, Cato has long advocated for what IS a SASE platform.
 As Shlomo Kramer, CEO and co-founder of Cato Networks, puts it, “Since Cato’s founding, we’ve focused on converging networking and security into the cloud, creating one, global, cloud-native architecture that connects and secures all locations, cloud resources, and mobile users everywhere.

 Learn more about what Cato has to offer by comparing CASB vs SASE, ZTNA vs SASE and by clarifying what is not SASE.
-Consider starting your journey with our SASE for Dummies guide, or become a certified SASE expert with our available course and exam.
+Consider starting your journey by becoming a certified SASE expert with our available course and exam.
 Contact us and start your SASE journey today!